hyunjinjeong/gatsby-typescript-eslint-prettier/README.md

 gatsby develop
 ```

-If you can see the page, you installed Gatsby successfully.
+If you can view the page, Gatsby has been successfully installed.

 ## TypeScript